w3f/Grants-Program/applications/MeProtocol.md

  **Target Audience**
 We hope the project attracts dapp and other developers to build integrations and participate in the further development of the protocol.
-The protocol will integrate with our marketplace so the target audience for that includes everyday consumers and brands/businesses seeking to transition to blockchain-based loyalty programs
+- The protocol will integrate with our marketplace so the target audience for that includes everyday consumers and brands/businesses seeking to transition to blockchain-based loyalty programs

-Web3-based projects with utility/reward tokens, social protocols, etc. that want to increase the value of their rewards.
+-  Web3-based projects with utility/reward tokens, social protocols, etc. that want to increase the value of their rewards.

 **Needs that we meet**
 In addition to those covered in the above sections:
-Web3-based applications with utility tokens/rewards are in need of a way to extend out the value of these rewards beyond saying they are listed on an exchange or that they can be used for gas and a few other redemption options.
+- Web3-based applications with utility tokens/rewards are in need of a way to extend out the value of these rewards beyond saying they are listed on an exchange or that they can be used for gas and a few other redemption options.
 Our protocol and the apps built around it will provide unlimited redemption options, thus increasing reward value for innumerable Web3 projects.

-Example: social protocols, leveraging blockchain to facilitate human interaction, can also leverage the Me protocol to boost engagement and provide real value to current and prospective users.
+-  Example: social protocols, leveraging blockchain to facilitate human interaction, can also leverage the Me protocol to boost engagement and provide real value to current and prospective users.

  **Similar projects in the  Substrate / Polkadot / Kusama ecosystem?**
 A similar project on the DEFI side is Stellaswap (https://stellaswap.com/) and on the loyalty program side is Project Venkmann https://www.venkmanholdings.com/